tadeork/congressman-sample-fe/README.md

 I consider this as a simple version that covers the most basic use and shows some basic data.
 The congress members do a lot of different activities which could be displayed in the details views.
 In further releases this should be a feature to have.

 The advanced filter is using a walk around to get back to the original state of the MatTable filter function.
-This could be improved a lot.:w
+This could be improved a lot.